10 Questions to Ask Potential Sitefinity CMS Implementation Partners

 A CMS is a robust, everchanging software system, and it takes more than a few projects to master.
-Therefore, at Smooth Fusion, we decided many years ago to give up working in multiple platforms and focus our team on Sitefinity.
+Therefore, at Smooth Fusion, we decided many years ago to give up working on multiple platforms and focus our team on Sitefinity CMS.

 If an implementation partner you are evaluating claims to specialize in multiple content management systems, ask for specific examples and which CMS they work in the most.

 How many years have you been a Sitefinity developer, and have you worked in the most recent versions?

 Because Sitefinity is updated regularly with enhancements and new features, it is important that your implementation partner have experience with the most recent versions of the CMS.
 Also, when updating an older Sitefinity site, the experience gained from performing numerous Sitefinity upgrades is essential.

 How many Sitefinity-certified staff do you have, and how long have they worked there?

 It is important to choose a partner that is dedicated to Sitefinity CMS, with a full team of certified consultants and developers.
 Additionally, the longevity of those staff members is an indication of the level of service that the partner will be able to provide to you.

 Do you have a formal discovery and design process or project planning before development begins?

 A discovery and design process is a crucial first step in the process of building a new Sitefinity site.
 If a development partner doesn't have a process to ensure all website requirements and goals are considered before implementation begins, then you should find one who does.